 - Talk with your neighbor if necessary and explain you are reporting the incident to your insurance company and tell them they should do the same.

-- Take pictures and/or video with your cell phone.
-The more the better, from up close to further away and before any efforts have been made to clean up the damage and remove the tree.
+- Take pictures and/or videos with your cell phone.
+The more, the better, from up close to further away and before any efforts have been made to clean up the damage and remove the tree.

 - If your home is unlivable, secure your property as much as possible, including boarding up windows and tarping open damage.
 You may contract this work as well but speak to your adjuster or claims representative first.
 Save all receipts.
 Relocate to a safe place and save all receipts for living accommodations, gas, food, and other necessities.

 - Prepare a written inventory of damaged property to match pictures.